TOP 5 QUESTIONS YOU NEED TO ASK YOUR GYNECOLOGIST ABOUT FAMILY PLANNING

-Both options are 99% effective and work for up to five years, but the IUS is a hormonal contraceptive.
+Both options are 99% effective and work for up to ten years, but the IUS is a hormonal contraceptive.
 This means that it can affect your periods by making them irregular or even non-existent.
 6 You will need to ask yourself, is this something that you look forward to or would rather avoid.

 3. When should I start taking contraceptives for family planning?

 Your choice of contraceptive options should also fit your overall family planning schedule.
 As mentioned earlier, you may be taking contraceptives when you’re breastfeeding, immediately after childbirth, or further down the line.

 Mothers who will be using infant formula may start using options like contraceptive injection immediately after their child’s birth.
 Alternatively, they may start taking birth control pills three weeks after delivery, or have an IUD fitted six to eight weeks after the delivery.

 On the other hand, if you’re considering contraceptive options later on and outside of the influence of childbirth and breastfeeding, take a look at your menstrual calendar.

 If you’re considering contraceptive injection, you will be advised to get it within seven days of the start of your period to ensure you're not pregnant.
 8 For those planning to get an IUD, schedule your visit any time during your period to make its insertion easier.